 You’ll also get a clearer understanding of how personal data is used across your company.
 It seems daunting, surely.
 But you do benefit at the end of the day.

 Have you and your company already started data mapping?
 (Wow!)
 Do you have any advice on how others might start preparing?
 What is the biggest hurdle you’re facing when it comes to data mapping?
 Share your thoughts in the comments below!
+The topic of GDPR is one that is dear to our hearts.
+Check out some of the critical points you should be addressing here.

 DISCLAIMER: All data and information provided in this blog post are for informational purposes only.
 Kentico makes no representations as to the accuracy, completeness, currentness, suitability, or validity of any information contained herein.
 We recommend consulting with a lawyer for any legal advice pertaining to GDPR compliance.